AriGute/AuthService-api/README.md

 - Register user with name and password.
 - Hash passwords in the database using Bcrypt and salt.
 - Login with the same name and password.
-- Generate access token with expired time for authenticate users.
+- Generate access token with expired time for authenticated users.
 - Generate refresh tokens for getting new access tokens.

 ## Essential environment variables: